VAR controversy in Everton vs Man Utd clash as Pickford & Maguire both go unpunished | Goal.com

 The ball squirmed out of his grasp when trying to collect a high, floated cross into the box, with his handling letting him down once again.

-As he tried to make amends for his error, which had come under pressure, Pickford raised a boot into the midriff of Maguire.
+As he tried to make amends for his error, Pickford raised a boot into the midriff of Maguire.

 The ball ended up looping onto the top of the net and play continued, with VAR taking no further action.